daimonie/airflow-dbt-training/presentation/day_three.md

 LEFT JOIN {{ ref('region_type_composition') }} r
   ON p.region = r.region
 ```

-But what if we have millions of housing prices? daily updates to process?
-Limited processing time or budget?
+That works for the case outlined.
+But what if we have millions of housing prices? or daily updates to process?
+Or limited time and budget?

 Enter: **Incremental Models**